23subbhashit/StoryTellar/README.md

 ## What is it?

 **storyscience** is a Python package that provides flexible, and easy to use functions for various analytical operations.
-It aims to provide support for business analytics and NLP purposes.Currently , it's in the developing stage and we would like to improve it further and extend its support for various platforms.
+It aims to provide support for business analytics and NLP purposes.
+It has the broader goal of becoming one of the most powerful and flexible open source data analysis / manipulation tool available in python language.

 ## Main Features
 Here are just a few of the things that it can provide: